runtimeverification/proof-checker/docs/proof-language.md

         given from local memory, and empties local memory.
     * During the `proof` phase consume a proof from the stack with the assumptions from local memory, and a claim from the queue of claims, assert that they are equal.
-      If they are, remove the top claim and empty local memory.
+      If they are, remove the top claim, empty local memory and empty the stack.

     Note that since the claims form a stack, they must be proved in the reverse order they were declared in [^claims-stack-vs-queue].